hashicorp/terraform-provider-google/docs/r/compute_instance_group_manager.html.markdown

     instances in the group are added.
 Updating the target pools attribute does not affect existing instances.

+* `wait_for_instances` - (Optional) Whether to wait for all instances to be created/updated before returning.
+Note that if this is set to true and the operation does not succeed, Terraform will continue trying until it times out.

 ---

 * `auto_healing_policies` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) The autohealing policies for this managed instance